unitycoder/ShaderPlayground/README.md

 # ShaderPlayground
-random shaders and effect tests
+random shaders and effect tests for Unity